movementlabsxyz/MIP/MIP/mip-37/README.md

   // Implement logic to get the acceptor from the L1 randomness
   // and that considers the stake.
 }
 ```

 #### Volunteer-acceptor

 If the acceptor does not update the contract state for some time, this is negative for the liveness of the protocol.
 In particular if the `acceptorTerm` is in the range for the time that is required for the `leadingBlockTolerance`.
 Thus it is recommended that `acceptorTerm` << time(`leadingBlockTolerance`).
 However, such a requirement may not be trivial to solve.

 In order to guarantee liveness the protocol ensures that anyone can voluntarily provide the service of the acceptor.
-However, no reward is being issued for this service (unless the acceptor has missed the liveness window).
+However, no reward is being issued for this service (unless the acceptor has missed the liveness window, see [Rewards](#rewards)).
 The first volunteer-acceptor to provide the service after elapse of the liveness window will be accepted and receives the reward for the service.
 This is a liveness measure.

 #### Rewards

 Validators are rewarded for their service.
 The reward is calculated proportional to the validator stake and activity.
 The reward is issued in the next epoch.

 The acceptor is rewarded for the service.
 The reward is calculated proportional to the activity.
 The reward is issued in the next epoch.
-The volunteer-acceptor is not rewarded unless the acceptor has missed the liveness window.
+The volunteer-acceptor is not rewarded unless the acceptor has missed the liveness window `acceptorLivenessWindow`.

 ```solidity
 function rewardAcceptor(address acceptor) internal {